open/close all folders

 - Also, Mons of the main ones' races are rare within their series but not outside of it.
 Unlike Armors or Guilmon, there's no in-universe reason why we don't see any other Gomamon in the series where one is a main character... but we don't.
 However, there's a whole tribe of them in Frontier.

 - Then there's Mega Digimon in general.
 In Adventure, the stage before Mega is considered fully evolved.
 Megas always happened through special circumstances; Venom Myotismon had a prophecy going for him (and having his bats eat the data of all his minions and infuse him with it helped.)
 Metal Etemon had fallen into and absorbed the entirety of the Dark Network, Saber Leomon had been exposed to a metric buttload of Digivice energy.
 Then there's the Big Bad quartet that's the Evil Counterpart of The Four Gods, the heroes' Digivice-induced Mega forms, and The Four Gods themselves.
-Your average joe will probably never be a Mega; Ultimate is fully evolved and Mega happens through either help or basically being a god or anti-god.
+Your average joe will probably never be a Mega; Ultimate is fully evolved and Mega happens through either help or basically being a god.
 But outside the Adventure-verse, civilian Megas are quite common, and all the heroes getting to go Mega is expected.

 - In Mobile Suit Gundam 00, the show starts with only fivenote GN Drives in the whole world; later on, three new Gundams pop-up with imperfect Drives, and later still each of the three global superpowers is handed 10 such Drives.
 After a four-year Time Skip, The Federation is mass-producing the imperfect Drives, while the heroes still have the five they started with and any support machines have to piggy-back off of them by using particle storage tanks.
 At the end of The Movie, we see that 50 years later, mankind will be able to produce the true GN Drives.